 The latest installation of the Asia Maritime Transparency Initiative focuses on confidence-building measures, or CBMs.

 Pioneered in the Cold War, CBMs are programs, activities, or agreements that aim to strengthen ties between two potentially-adversarial militaries.
 In so doing, CBMs aim to defuse tensions and the risk of destabilizing misperceptions between the states that sign them.
-In academic terms, CBMs endeavor to mitigate security dilemmas.

 The latest installation of the Asia Maritime Transparency Initiative covers several recent developments in the region, including China and Japan’s progress towards an East China Sea crisis mechanism, Japan’s new record defense budget, and Taiwan’s decision to delay development work on Itu Aba island, following the revelation that a Chinese vessel was involved in the construction.